mcu-tools/mcuboot/docs/imgtool.md

 The optional `--pad` argument will place a trailer on the image that indicates that the image should be considered an upgrade.
-Writing this image in slot 1 will then cause the bootloader to upgrade to it.
+Writing this image in secondary slot will then cause the bootloader to upgrade to it.